A Double Machine Learning Approach to Combining Experimental and Observational Data: Literature Review

 \section{Literature Review}

 The advent of huge observational datasets has led to the rapid growth of several (mostly disjoint) subfields.
 In this section we aim to bridge those together and place our proposed methodology within this broader context.
-We concentrate on the following fields -- (i) generalizability, (ii) combining observational and experimental datasets, (iii) violations of ignorability, (iv) negative controls, and (v) double robustness.
+We concentrate on the following fields: (i) generalizability, (ii) combining observational and experimental datasets, (iii) violations of ignorability, (iv) negative controls, and (v) double robustness.

 \textbf{Generalizability.} Though mild conditions ensure that treatment effects estimated from randomized control trials are unbiased, this unbiasedness is with respect to the distributions within the experiment; that is, the unbiasedness only necessarily holds for the average treatment effect \textit{within} the experimental sample.
 One branch of work on generalizability defines the conditions under which effects can be appropriately generalized to larger populations.
 For example, \cite{egami_hartman_ex_validity} categorize the types of validity that are necessary for an experiment's results to be appropriately extended to the population.
 Furthermore, they specify assumptions leading to these forms of validity and show identification of population treatment effects given they hold.
 Other work on generalizability deals with adjusting treatment effects derived from an experimental sample to extend them to the population. \citet{sens_w_bias_funs}, for example, posit bias functions describing how lack of exchangeability between the units in experiment and population affects estimates, and they use these bias functions to perform sensitivity analysis.
 If the bias function is correctly specified, standard weighting, outcome-based, and doubly robust estimators can be modified to correctly debias estimates. \citet{pop_outcomes_adjust_exp} use population data to learn outcome models that are used to estimate and residualize experimental outcomes; the residuals are used in conjunction with sampling weights to estimate the population average treatment effect (PATE).
-Unlike these works, our work simultaneously proposes a formal test for external validity, as well as a method for consistent treatment effect estimation in some settings, even if external validity does not hold.

 \textbf{Combining Experimental and Observational Studies.} Observational and experimental data have recently been used together to improve the efficiency of treatment effect estimation procedures.
 In this setting, the idea is to take advantage of both the internal validity of the experimental sample and the external validity (and typically larger sample size) of the observational data.
 This field has grown rapidly in the past several years and here we briefly mention some key work. {For a broad review of this literature, see \cite{brantner2023methods} and \cite{colnet2020causal}.}